Why Tom Harrison Could Learn A Lot From Grand Theft Auto

 Can you imagine Greg Clarke of the FA telling Gareth Southgate how his teams should play?
 Even a lightweight like Southgate would probably tell him to ‘eff off.
 He might even remind Clarke how successful England were under Kevin Keegan, who was the ultimate ‘attack, attack, attack’ manager.

 Harrison’s perspective stems from, in my humble opinion, his complete desperation to revive English cricket by trying absolutely everything other than the obvious thing.
-He’ll happily tell the captain how the team should play but he’ll never tell anyone that Sky’s viewing figures are a fraction of what they were when England won the Ashes in 2005.
+He’ll happily tell the captain how the team should play but he’ll never tell anyone that TV viewing figures are now a fraction of what they were when England won the Ashes on terrestrial TV in 2005.

 And so the ECB end up missing the point all over again.
 Out come the cliche’s about ‘marketing’ and ‘positioning’ (when talk of ‘elephants’ and ‘corners’ might be more useful) and the false assumption that the ECB’s new franchise T20 competition is the magic bullet that will eliminate all the demons.